cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/2-cosmjs-messages.md

         askFaucetComsJs(address, tokens).catch(() => askFaucetIgniteCli(address, tokens))
     ```

-You will find out with practice how many tokens your accounts need for the tests.
+You will find out with practice how many tokens your accounts need for their tests.
 Start with any value.
-Ignite's default configuration is to start a chain with two tokens: `stake` and `token`, this is a good default.
-You use both denoms.
+Ignite's default configuration is to start a chain with two tokens: `stake` and `token`.
+This is a good default, as you can use both denoms.

 Create another `before` that will credit Alice and Bob from the faucet so that they are rich enough to continue: